ChanchalaGorale/Django-React-Fullstack-Project/README.md

 # Django-React-Fullstack-Project
+You can login and add members in here.
+The app wont let you enter the member with existing email.
+You can add and delete members from here.

-## Front end
+## npm i

-Installed below packages: (have create react app manually here- if you are creating recat app with npx you sould see most of these packages in node_modules folder)
+Installed below dependencies: (have create react app manually here- if you are creating recat app with npx you sould see most of these packages in node_modules folder)

 - webpack
 - webpack-cli